DamianS-eng/wiihacks-wiki/amazon/amazon.md

 #### 2.5" SATA USB 3.0

   For less than ten dollars USD, this is a great deal.
 I own two and we have at least a few more circling through the moderation staff.
-They can fit any 2.5" drive and work well with the ones listed below.
+They can fit any 2.5" SATA drive and work well with the ones listed above.

   * ID: B00OJ3UJ2S
   * Title: Sabrent 2.5-Inch SATA to USB 3.0 Tool-Free External Hard Drive Enclosure